Siddharthjagtap346/Dravik-On-Chain-Digital-Asset-Forge/README.md

 ### **A full-cycle IPFi forge for registering, fingerprinting, licensing & monetizing digital assets using Story Protocol.**

-Dravik allows creators to upload any digital file, verify its originality, store it on IPFS, register it as on-chain IP, license it to buyers, and earn revenue — all inside a beautiful, fast, full-stack application.
+Dravik allows creators to upload any digital file, verify originality, store it on IPFS, register it as on-chain IP, optionally link it with **PizzaDAO IP**, license it to buyers, and earn revenue — all inside a beautiful, fast, full-stack application.

 Built from scratch with: